mike-ward/mike-ward.github.io/_posts/2009-03-12-stopwatch-gadget-updated.md

 ![stopwatch1](/cdn/images/blog/StopwatchGadgetUpdated_12215/stopwatch1.jpg)

-If you overshoot you can back up the start time by pressing Shift-Ctrl and clicking on the gadget.
+If you overshoot you can back up the start time by pressing `Shift+Ctrl` and clicking on the gadget.

 When the count-down timer reaches zero, the display flashes and a subtle beep sounds.
 Click the gadget to stop the flashing.